 A really good comparison is to try to look through a keyhole.
 The closer you can get with your eye the more you can see.
 If you decide to increase the distance with your eye and you are still looking through then a tiny little portion will be left of the whole picture.
 That is why I advise everyone to get their progressive lenses a little closer to their eyes.
 And of course, this should be considered when you are about to choose a new frame.
 The differences can be big.

 The distance of the vertex can be manipulated with small adjustments by the temples to the middle part and on the ending part where it sits on the ears.
-In the picture below the differences of a perfect fit frame and the differences of the field of view to a not sp perfectly adjusted frame.
+In the picture below the differences between a perfect fit frame and the differences of the field of view to a not sp perfectly adjusted frame.

 No Room for Tolerances – Adjustments for Progressives Need to Be as Perfect as Possible